JamesKane/DecodingUsTools/README.md

 - **Parameter Tuning**: Adjust k-mer size (`--ksize`) and scaling (`--scaled`) based on genome size and research focus.
 Larger datasets may benefit from fine-tuning these parameters for improved performance.
 - **Raw Dataset Comparability**: This method works best when applied to fingerprints derived from the same set of source reads, even if processed differently downstream.
 - **Runtime Efficiency**: While whole-genome analysis may take longer and require overnight processing for batch comparisons, region-specific analyses (e.g., specific chromosomes) typically complete within minutes.

-This MinHash-based implementation is especially suited for identifying and validating sequencing library origins across bioinformatics pipelines.
-Its behavior in defining sample similarity mirrors that of other tools like **sourmash** and should be considered inherent to the algorithm itself rather than a tool-specific limitation.
-Users should employ this method with care, particularly in contexts involving diverse wet lab preparations or sequencing technologies.

 ### Configuration